 • In the same bowl, pour in the milk, oil/melted butter, and maple syrup.
 Mix until a smooth batter forms.
 It is ok if there are a few small lumps in the batter.
 Let the batter sit for 2 minutes.

-• Pour a little less than 1/4 cup of the batter into a preheated mini waffle iron and cook the waffles for 4-5 minutes.
-Flip the waffle over and cook for an additional minute.
-If you are not using a mini waffle maker, cook the waffles for an extra 3-4 minutes than listed on your waffle maker's instructions.
+• Pour a little less than 1/4 cup of the batter into a preheated mini waffle iron and cook the waffles for 5 minutes.
+Flip the waffle over and cook for an additional 1 to 2 minutes.
+If you are not using a mini waffle maker, cook the waffles for an extra 3-4 minutes than listed on your waffle maker's instructions or until fully cooked through.
 Grease the waffle iron if needed.

 • Serve with a drizzle of maple syrup or as is!